Using RediSQL with Node.js

 Finally to query back the data is possible to use:

-Feel free to explore our references documentation to understand better what capabilities RediSQL provides you.
+Feel free to explore our to understand better what capabilities RediSQL provides you.